 Lastly, we currently incorporate six instrument protocols to understand physiological responses of plants as they mature under abiotic stressors.
 Some of these measurements are disruptive if not altogether destructive which can be prohibitive in many research settings.
 These measures and instruments allow us to understand the mechanisms and timing for why our programs can increase yield and quality of crops.

-We have learned a great deal from completed trials on the Research Farm.
-We also learn when things do not go as expected or when mistakes are made, and protocols are changed to accomplish the objective.
-It is not uncommon to redirect our course and adapt to strengthen our scientific evaluation of our products and ultimately benefit growers.
+We have learned a great deal from completed trials on the Research Farm including when things do not go as expected or when mistakes are made.
+It is not uncommon for unexpected results to strengthen our understanding and scientific evaluation of our products and ultimately benefit growers.
 We regularly receive feedback on our processes from a diversity of experts including academics, 3rd-party researchers, and crop advisors internal and external to our company.

 Like many on our dedicated team, I grew up on an agricultural farm.
 In my case, it was primarily a potato, sugar beet, and wheat farm in Idaho.
 I also worked on and around neighbor farm fields while growing up, especially bucking hay!
 Seeing firsthand what it takes for a grower to be successful provides clarity for my work.
 Knowing the challenges and needs in the field impart a clear direction for our approach.
 We use applied science, meaning we ask and answer the most pressing questions for our customers under the same conditions that they face – true to farm.